 There are several types of ads:

 - Overlay ads.
-Also used at natural pause points, these ads look like website popups and often contain buttons with outbound links.
+Also used at natural pause points, these ads look like website pop up examples and often contain buttons with outbound links.

 - Banner ads.
 Small ads that are shown either at the top or at the bottom of the screen, containing some promotional text and an image.
 Banners can cause user frustration because they can cover app content or interfere with navigation.